se-edu/learningresources/contents/python/introduction-to-python.md

 Both newbies and experienced programmers can also benefit from [The Python Tutorial](https://docs.python.org/3/tutorial/index.html), which aims to introduce readers to Python's unique features and style.

+## Python 2 vs Python 3

+Despite obvious similarities in two Python versions, Python 3 intentional backward incompatibility made choosing Python 3 over Python 2 a tough problem for both new and experienced Python programmers.
+Some concerns include the lack of popular Python 2 packages in Python 3 as well as changes in some Python built-in libraries that might break existing systems.
+One example is that a simple `print 'Hello World'` will cause runtime error in Python 3 but will run perfectly fine in Python 2.

+Read more in this Digital Ocean's [post](https://www.digitalocean.com/community/tutorials/python-2-vs-python-3-practical-considerations-2) to understand this conundrum of choosing between Python 2 and Python 3 better.
+If you are a new Python programmer, also take a look at these important [changes](https://www.geeksforgeeks.org/important-differences-between-python-2-x-and-python-3-x-with-examples/) to avoid gotchas due to version differences.

 ## Virtual Environment

-When starting new projects or hopping on existing Python repositories, you will be recommended to install dependencies using [virtual environment](https://docs.python.org/3/tutorial/venv.html) to remove the possibility of dependencies conflict.
-This is a good practice especially when managing dependencies from different projects which relies on different python versions and packages.
+When starting new projects or hopping onto existing Python repositories, you are recommended to install dependencies using a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid dependency conflicts.
+This is a good practice especially when managing dependencies from different projects which may rely on different Python versions and packages.

-The [official python documentation](https://docs.python.org/3/tutorial/venv.html) gives a standard way of creating a virtual environment - defining a directory location and activating it.
+The [official python documentation](https://docs.python.org/3/tutorial/venv.html) gives instructions on the standard way of creating a virtual environment - defining a directory location and activating it.
 However, you can consider using other libraries than can make this process smoother.
 Some of the most popular ones are:

 * [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io/en/latest/install.html) - Allows you to define all environments in a single place instead of having to manage the different environments in your local system.
 * [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv). `pyenv` allows easy management of different python versions and `pyenv-virtualenv` allows managing virtualenv associated to the python versions managed by `pyenv`.